Upload mode

 A file was added to the

-has changed (file ID, target rule ID, or parser ID).The content of one of the files has hanged.
+manifest.jsonhas changed (file ID, target rule ID, or parser ID).The content of one of the files has changed.

 The relative location within the workspace on the server has changed.